Numeraire-invariant quadratic hedging and mean--variance portfolio allocation: Symmetric definition of admissibility.

 \end{remark}

 \begin{remark}[Intermediate wealth] Note that when there is no risk-free asset, the quantity $\vt _{\tau }S_{\tau}$ appearing in Definition~\ref{D:L2P}\ref{D:L2P.2}, cannot be interpreted as the terminal value of a trading strategy liquidated at time $\tau$.
-That is, there will typically be no self-financing strategy that turns the wealth $\vt _{\tau }S_{\tau}$ at time $\tau$ into the wealth $\vt _{\tau }S_{\tau}$ at time $T$. \end{remark}
+That is, there will typically be no self-financing strategy that turns the wealth $\vt _{\tau }S_{\tau}$ at time $\tau$ into the wealth $\vt _{\tau }S_{\tau}$ at time $T$. \end{remark} \begin{remark}[Tame strategies and non-existence of solutions] In finite discrete time with a constant risk-free asset, the intermediate wealth of an optimal strategy is not necessarily in $L^2(\P)$, hence the set of tame terminal wealths is generally not closed in $L^2(\P)$; see \citep[Example~8.6]{cerny.kallsen.09} and related continuous-time results of Stricker and co-authors~\cite{choulli.al.98,delbaen.al.97,monat.stricker.95}.
+In a general setting with constant risk-free asset, \v{C}ern\'y and Kallsen \cite{cerny.kallsen.07} show how to obtain a closed set of terminal wealths by passing to a wider class of `admissible integrands.'
+This idea is extended below to the case without a risk-free asset. \end{remark}

 \begin{definition}[Admissible trading strategies] We say that $\vt$ is an \emph{admissible} trading strategy, writing $\vt \in \adm(S,\P)$, if $\vt$ is self-financing in the sense of Definition~\ref{D:SF} and there is an approximating sequence of tame trading strategies $\vt ^{(n)}\in \tame(S,\P)$ such that \begin{enumerate}[(i)] \item $\vt _{\sigma}^{(n)}S_{\sigma}\overset{\P}{\rightarrow }\vt _{\sigma}S_{\sigma}$ for all $[0,T]$-valued stopping times $\sigma$; \item $\vt _{T}^{(n)}S_{T}\overset{L^{2}(\P)}{\rightarrow }\vt_{T}S_{T}$. \end{enumerate} For $v\in L^{0}(\F_{0},\P)$, we set $\adm_{v}(S,\P)=\{\vt \in \adm (S,\P)~:~\vt _{0}S_{0}=v\}$. \end{definition}